2gis/mapsapi/src/doc/en/manual/dg-metalayers.md

 #### Events

-You can subscribe on the following events using
+You can subscribe to the following events using
 <a href="/doc/maps/en/manual/base-classes#dgevented">these</a> methods.

 <table>